nttant/demo-rest-api/README.md

 DROP TABLE IF EXISTS todo;

 CREATE TABLE todo (
-    id integer NOT NULL,
+    id SERIAL PRIMARY KEY,
-    description character varying(255) NOT NULL,
+    description character varying(255) NOT NULL
-    CONSTRAINT todo_pkey PRIMARY KEY (id)
 ) WITH (oids = false);

+INSERT INTO todo
+  ( description )
+VALUES
+  ('Feed the dogs'),
+  ('Wash the car'),
+  ('Dinner date tonight');
 ```

 To run this app locally, either setup your own datanbase with table as above, or use the docker container here for a Postgres database.

-In the root of this project, run '''docker compose up'''
+In the root of this project, run `docker compose up`
 After the container is completely initialised and started
 Visit http://localhost:8080